Bankruptcy Alternatives & How Bankruptcy Affects Mortgage Qualification

-Exempt from Bankruptcy
+Exempt From Bankruptcy Discharge

 - Bankruptcy will discharge credit card debt, auto loans, auto leases, mortgages, apartment leases, home leases, business debt, and judgments.

-Negotiation with creditors as Bankruptcy Alternatives
+Negotiation With Creditors As Bankruptcy Alternatives

 Some Bankruptcy Alternatives

 - With high car payments, see if the auto finance company can restructure the debt.

 - Or if the car needs to be surrendered, see if the car can be voluntarily surrendered and the debt forgiven.